ganmichele/hessapprox/README.md

 In bin you can find the high level programs:
 - locate_NGas.py
 - locate_DBq.py
-- fill_in_H.py
+- Bofill_fill_in_H.py

-locate_NGas and locate_DBq take as input a space-separated values file of configurations and outputs the optimal configurations obtained by the NGas and DBH methods respectively, as well as a file (called relations_NGas.dat / relations_DBq.dat) that says which trajectory geometry belongs to which neuron / DBq.
+locate_NGas and locate_DBq take as input a space-separated values file of configurations.
+They output the optimal configurations obtained by the NGas and DBH methods respectively, as well as a file (called relations_NGas.dat / relations_DBq.dat) that says which trajectory geometry belongs to which neuron / DBq.